wakahiu/SLIDING_BLOCKS/README.md

 By

-Peter Wakahiu Njenga
+Peter Wakahiu Njenga,
-Heerad Farkhoor
+Heerad Farkhoor,
-Jan Wu
+Jan Wu, &
 Tiffany Lee

+Disclaimer: This project is a combination of code written by cs61-BL staff and the people listed above.